selketjah/selketjah.github.io/_posts/2021-09-01-lost-connections.md

 - books
 ---

+What really causes depression and anxiety – and how can we really solve them?
+Award-winning journalist Johann Hari suffered from depression since he was a child and started taking anti-depressants when he was a teenager.
+He was told that his problems were caused by a chemical imbalance in his brain.
+As an adult, trained in the social sciences, he began to investigate whether this was true – and he learned that almost everything we have been told about depression and anxiety is wrong.

 <!--more-->

 > That’s why he did something no scientist in this field had done with really obese people before .
 He stopped telling them what to do — and started listening to them instead .